DataDog/the-monitor/nginx/how_to_monitor_nginx.md

 #### Error metrics

-Recall from the error metric section above that 5xx (server error) codes are a valuable metric to monitor, particularly as a share of total response codes.
+Recall from the error metric section above that 5xx (server error) codes, such as "502 Bad Gateway" or "503 Service Temporarily Unavailable", are a valuable metric to monitor, particularly as a share of total response codes.
 NGINX Plus allows you to easily extract the number of **5xx codes per upstream server**, as well as the total number of responses, to determine that particular server’s error rate.

 #### **Availability metrics**